Impxrtant322/AniMouto-Experimental/README.md

 #### Click below to get your respective extension:

-[Firefox](https://github.com/Impxrtant322/AniMouto-Experimental/releases/latest) is automatically installed onto your browser and will automatically check for updates.
+[Firefox](https://github.com/Impxrtant322/AniMouto-Experimental/releases/latest) will automatically check for updates after downloading the extension.

 [Chromium](https://chromewebstore.google.com/detail/animouto-experimental/cbhiciobopkafdkekindhidajdhkioef) is officially on the web store (unlisted)!
-This means you get automatic updates!
+Download the extension from there for automatic updates!

 - If you have questions, pop into my [discord server](https://discord.gg/bpEGPyH55Q) and @ Genesis.